bgamari/ghc-wiki-import/view-patterns-new.md

-Total views have one syntactic disadvantage relative to the iterated case that we started with: you have to repeat the name of the view function in each clause!
+Total views have one syntactic disadvantage relative to the iterated-case style definition that we started with: you have to repeat the name of the view function in each clause!
 We now describe a method for eliding the name of the view function.